coalesceio/External-Data-Package/README.md

 ### CopyInto Undeployment

-If the CopyInto-Snowpipe node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level environment then the target table in the target environment will be dropped.
+If the CopyInto node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level environment then the target table in the target environment will be dropped.

 * **Drop table/transient table**: Target table in Snowflake is dropped